tech-learning-collective/hacker-trivia-night/_contents/how-does-hacker-trivia-night-work.md

     * Hacker Trivia Night competitions are typically themed, so you will most likely be selected as a beneficiary in a group with similar types of beneficiaries.
 1. Enlist champions to form teams to compete on your behalf.
     * Players must [declare their beneficiary]({% link faq/index.md %}#how-do-i-choose-who-my-winnings-will-go-to) when they register their teams.
-    * You may also compete on your behalf!
+    * You may also compete on your own behalf!
 1. Collect prize money after the game if any teams competing on your behalf have won.
     * The exact amount depends on the donations received from donors and the results of the game, of course.